andycranston/ipv4grep/README.md

 # Search for IPv4 addresses in one or more files

-Searches a file (or files) for an IPv4 address.
-Has logic to make sure an IPv4 address such as:
+The `ipv4grep` command searches a file (or files) for an IPv4 address.
+It has logic to make sure an IPv4 address such as:

 ```
 1.2.3.4